scimad/scimad.github.io/2020-challenge.md

 So, I am going to solve at least 5 physics / mathematics problems every week for 52 weeks, no matter what.

-For this, I have decided the following things for that:

-- socialize less
-- deactivate facebook for a year (or forever?)
-- no Youtube videos
-- less hangouts

 Problems from each week will follow.